 When a noun declines to be nominative, it receives a damma (figure 4).
-The superhero outfit enacts the damma as a little fist pump.
-A fist pump is an obvious accompaniment to the nominative case when we consider the situations where fist pumping is most prominent.
+The superhero outfit enacts the damma as a little fist bump.
+A fist bump is an obvious accompaniment to the nominative case when we consider the situations where fist bumping is most prominent.

 Heads up: nominative nouns are obsessed with everything nominative-related.
 Name-related.